 Is it also possible to share an entire course?

 Yes, that is possible.
 To share a course, first upload the individual items.
 If your course contains much material, you can also use the desktoploader.
-Afterwards, the material can be bundled in a This can be given a separate description and will also be given a persistent link.
+Afterwards, the material can be bundled in a collection.
+This can be given a separate description and will also be given a persistent link.
 You can easily upload material once and then add it to an indefinite number of Collections.
 Being able to do so greatly enhances the reusability of material for various courses.

 Is there a quality check?